 What Items Qualify for Oklahoma Tax Free Shopping?

 Oklahoma exempts any item of clothing or footwear with a sales price of less than $100.
 This encompasses "all human wearing apparel suitable for general use."
 Oklahoma maintains a list, but it doesn't include everything that could be tax exempt.
+For more details, see the frequently asked questions here.

 What Items Aren't Eligible for Oklahoma Tax Free Status?